Titayna/titayna.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m currently a <span style="font-weight: 700;">PhD candidate</span> at the <span style="text-decoration: underline;">[Luxembourg Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/)</span>, supervised by [Professor Valérie Schafer](https://www.c2dh.uni.lu/people/valerie-schafer).
+I’m currently a <span style="font-weight: 700;">PhD candidate</span> at the <span style="text-decoration: underline;">[Luxembourg Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/)</span>, supervised by <span style="text-decoration: underline;">[Professor Valérie Schafer](https://www.c2dh.uni.lu/people/valerie-schafer)</span>.
 The C²DH is an interdisciplinary centre focused on rethinking contemporary history through digital and critical methods.
-I’m part of the [Deep Data Science of Digital History (D4H)](https://d4h.uni.lu/) Doctoral Training Unit, a PRIDE-funded program that brings together history, data science, and computer science to train researchers in digital analysis and interpretation.
+I’m part of the <span style="text-decoration: underline;">[Deep Data Science of Digital History (D4H)](https://d4h.uni.lu/)</span> Doctoral Training Unit, a PRIDE-funded program that brings together history, data science, and computer science to train researchers in digital analysis and interpretation.

 My academic background spans <span style="font-weight: 700;">history, political science, and digital humanities</span>.
 I hold two Master’s degrees from the <span style="font-weight: 700;">University of Lausanne</span>, and have worked on research and archival projects at institutions including <span style="font-weight: 700;">EPFL, the University of Zurich, and the Swiss Elite Observatory</span>.
 These experiences have shaped my interest in understanding software, code, and other digital artifacts as both technical objects and historical sources.